 - Check Order by counts to order from the highest to lowest number of counts.

 - Click Save to save the Auto Category Variable.

 Create the Analysis Chart

-- Click Analysis Chart on the Snap Desktop toolbar.
+- Click Analysis Chart on the Snap XMP Desktop toolbar.
 This opens the Analysis Definition dialog.

 - In Analysis, enter the Auto Category variable name, for example, “AVQ4a”.

 - Click Apply to update the chart display.
 This shows a bar chart of the top 5 other items ordered.